 The Best Transfer Methods for Watercolour Artists

 Watercolour paper is surprisingly fragile – erase too much, or draw too hard, and you’ll damage your paper.
 After nearly twenty years of working with watercolours, I’ve reached a stage where I never draw directly on my watercolour paper.
-Instead, I use plain, cheap, plentiful printing paper.
-All you need is a transfer method – an easy way to get that drawing from your printing paper onto your watercolour paper, ready for your painting to begin.
+Instead, I use inexpensive, plain printing paper and a transfer method to get my drawing onto the watercolour paper.

 Watercolour paper is expensive and surprisingly delicate.
 Excessive pressure – either from a pencil or eraser – can permanently alter the paper’s texture.
 Watercolour paper also has something called ‘sizing’: a treatment that helps the paper absorb water and keep watercolours looking vibrant.
 Disrupting the paper’s finish can impact the appearance of your colours, affect paint drying times, and impact the final appearance of your painting.